Adam's Bridge

-Adam's Bridge, (Note: ආදම්ගේ පාලම '; ஆதாம் பாலம் ') also known as Rama's Bridge or Rama Setu, (Note: රාමගේ පාලම '; ராமர் பாலம் '; रामसेतु ' (Note: also spelled Ram Sethu, Ramasethu and variants.)) is a chain of natural limestone shoals between Pamban Island, also known as Rameswaram Island, off the southeastern coast of Tamil Nadu, India, and Mannar Island, off the northwestern coast of Sri Lanka.
+Adam's Bridge, (Note: ආදම්ගේ පාලම '; ஆதாம் பாலம் ') also known as Rama Setu, (Note: රාමගේ පාලම '; ராமர் பாலம் '; रामसेतु ' (Note: also spelled Ram Sethu, Ramasethu and variants.)) is a chain of natural limestone shoals between Pamban Island, also known as Rameswaram Island, off the southeastern coast of Tamil Nadu, India, and Mannar Island, off the northwestern coast of Sri Lanka.
 Geological evidence suggests that the bridge was formerly a land connection between India and Sri Lanka.

 The feature is 48 km long and separates the Gulf of Mannar (southwest) from the Palk Strait (northeast).
 Some regions of the bridge are dry, and the sea in the area rarely exceeds 1 m in depth, making it quite difficult for boats to pass over it.

 Etymology

 Ibn Khordadbeh's Kitāb al-Masālik wa-l-Mamālik (c.
 850) refers to the structure as Set Bandhai (lit.
 Bridge of the Sea).
 The name Adam's Bridge appeared probably around the time of Al-Biruni (c.
 1030).
 This appears to have been premised on the Islamic belief that Adam's Peak — where the biblical Adam fell to earth — is located in Sri Lanka, and that Adam crossed over to peninsular India via the bridge after his expulsion from the Garden of Eden.

 The ancient Sanskrit epic Ramayana (8th century BCE–3rd century CE) mentions a bridge constructed by the god Rama to reach the island Lanka and rescue his wife Sita from Ravana.
-In popular belief, Lanka is equated to present-day Sri Lanka and the bridge is described as "Rama's Setu".
+Many scholars locate the original Lanka in the eastern part of present-day Madhya Pradesh.
+In popular Hindu belief, Lanka is equated to present-day Sri Lanka and the bridge is described as "Rama's Setu".

-"... his General, the Prince of Satyrs, was named Hanumat, or with high cheek-bones; and, with workmen of such agility, he soon raised a bridge of rocks over the sea, part of which, say the Hindus, yet remains; and it is, probably, the series of rocks, to which the Muselmans or the Portuguese have given the foolish name of Adam's (it should be called Ráma's) bridge."